 DC Slingers is a local disc golf group that helps with course design and funding for future improvement to the city owned course.
 The DC Slingers group is currently working to raise funds to add tee signs and a full course map to the current eighteen hole layout .
 Search "DC Slingers" on Facebook to join the group!

 Demon Disc Golf Course at Dodge City High School is Dodge City's 18 hole course.
 The course offers a great variety of short and long holes for all skill levels.

 Duck Creek Disc Golf Course is a privately owned course a few miles Northeast of Dodge City that offers a more challenging round with multiple 400 ft. holes and some very technical shots in the woods.

-The Ron Allen Memorial Disc Golf Course is an 18 hole course in Jetmore, KS.
+The Ron Allen Memorial Disc Golf Course is an 18 hole course located at Horse Thief Reservoir in Jetmore, KS.
 Approximately 20 miles North of Dodge City, this lake course offers a fun round for any skill level.

 Conquistador Park Disc Golf Course at Dodge City Community College Campus is a 18 hole course.
 Located Mainly around the residence hall and Lake Charles.
 This brand new course is a perfect course for avid disc golfers of all skill levels!